modelflows/modelflowsapp/cardiacpathologydetection.md

 <!-- The following video summarizes the developed system and shows the obtained results in the diagnosis task: -->

-The code to run the training and testing stages of the described system can be downloaded with the following [*link*](https://github.com/modelflows/ModelFLOWSs-cardiac/raw/refs/heads/main/medical-data/Diagnosis_scripts.zip).
+The code of the training and testing stages (as python files and notebooks) of the described system, including the requirements file, can be downloaded with the following [*link*](https://github.com/modelflows/ModelFLOWSs-cardiac/raw/refs/heads/main/medical-data/Diagnosis_scripts.zip).

+A file with the pretrained weights of the ViT, to skip the training part and directly run the testing stage, can be downloaded with the following [*link*](https://drive.google.com/file/d/1tO9dv1zjzObGCOOrsoJgYpPxQZYdi2BC/view?usp=drive_link).

 ### Prediction
 #### Vision Transformers